TheJacksonLaboratory/STQ/README.md

 + Reference genomes for mouse and human (see tool `spaceranger count` below)

-+ Deconvolution indices (see tool `xenome classify` below) or graft and host reference FASTA files.
++ Graft and host reference FASTA files.